sumsted/python_class/lesson2-control/notes.md

         print(number * 3)
     print("I'm out of a code block")

-The code block above is found after the if statement.
+There is a code block after the if statement.

 ##if statement##
-Use the if statement and a boolean to decide what code blocks should run.
+Use the if statement and a comparison to decide what code blocks should run.

     if True:
         some_number = 2